wutianze/HydraMini/docs/host-guide/developer_guide_host.md

 networks.

 # `graph_input_fn.py`
 This file is used to generate input data for quantization process.
-It reads data from the preprocessed image data in `training_data_npz` directory.
+It reads data from the `images` directory.
+Remember to do the preprocess in `graph_input_fn` the same as `tran.py/batch_generator()`.